operand/agency/site/_articles/walkthrough.md

 ```

 By defining an action, we allow other agents in a common space to discover and
 invoke the action on the agent.

-This is an example of how you can allow agents to send chat messages to one
-another.
-Other agents may invoke this action by sending a message to `Chatty`
+Other agents may invoke this action by sending a
-as we'll see below.
+message to `Chatty` as we'll see below.

 ## Invoking Actions